-When asked about her favorite project of all time, she doesn't hesitate: It's Dita von Tesse's home for the win.
-As a big fan of the performer, Lizarraga was thrilled (she actually screamed out loud) when the glamour-puss emailed her about collaborating on her L.A. home.
+When asked about her favorite project of all time, she doesn't hesitate: It's Von Tesse's house for the win.
+As a big fan of the performer, Lizarraga was thrilled (she actually screamed out loud) when the glamour-puss emailed her about collaborating.

 "My goal was to design something that reflected her character and her individual style.
 I flew to Los Angeles to present my ideas to Dita, and it was the most perfect match.
-We both share a love of vintage, color, glamour, and a generally maximalist approach which made the ideas flow easily," Lizarraga says.
+We both share a love of vintage, color, glamour, and a generally maximalist approach which made the ideas flow easily."

-Ms. L and team worked on virtually every room in Von Teese's unique 1920s English Tudor-style home, including painting the walls up the stairs to look like French lace; painting strands of pearls and tassels to look like they're holding up her artwork; and giving the kitchen walls a stunning green malachite treatment.
+She and her team worked on virtually every room in Von Teese's unique 1920s English Tudor-style home, including painting the walls up the stairs to look like French lace; painting strands of pearls and tassels to look like they're holding up her artwork; and giving the kitchen walls a stunning green malachite treatment.

 The dining room has a lacquered ceiling and hand-painted grisaille (a technique using gray monochrome to mimic sculpture).
 "Plus, we found old photos from the '20s of burlesque dancers and decoupaged them into hand-cut glass gems.
 On her dining table, we used a technique called verre eglomise, which is applying paint, golf leaf, and lacquer to the back of glass.
 The center is antique mirror and, around the perimeter of the glass, we did 24-karat-gold beaded tassels.
 Awesome!"